percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: tcp://0.0.0.0:4567

-This variable defines the address on which node listens to connections from other nodes in the cluster.
+This variable defines the address on which the node listens to connections from other nodes in the cluster.

 .. variable:: gmcast.mcast_addr